 1. Explain the ideological motivations for American expansion overseas in the 19th century.

-3b.
-Identify Alfred T. Mahan’s influence on American foreign policy.
-What country, for Mahan, best exemplified the model/formula for “sea power?”
+5. Identify Alfred T. Mahan’s influence on American foreign policy.
+Identify which country, for Mahan, best exemplified the model/formula for “sea power.”

-7. Describe why the U.S. wanted a canal through Central America and how they acquired the territory to build it.
+11. Describe why the U.S. wanted to build a canal through Central America and how they acquired the territory to build it.

-8. Distinguish between the 1823 Monroe Doctrine and Teddy Roosevelt’s 1904 Corollary.
-What did the Corollary officially and unofficially sanction in terms of U.S. foreign policy?
+12. Distinguish between the 1823 Monroe Doctrine and Teddy Roosevelt’s 1904 Corollary.
+Describe what the Corollary officially and unofficially sanctioned in terms of U.S. foreign policy.
 Explain why the U.S. discouraged democracies in Latin America and why John Kennedy later criticized U.S. policy.

 Rise of the Nanny State 4

-1. Define and summarize Progressivism as it applies to the early 20th century.
-Who were the Progressives?
+1. Define and summarize, throughout the chapter, Progressivism as it applies to the early 20th century.
 Explain why the Progressives are a difficult group to categorize under one heading.

 2. Define the American eugenics movement and distinguish it from what happened in Germany in the 1930s/40’s.
-What were the long-term goals of the American eugenicists?
+Describe the long-term goals of the American eugenicists.

-3. Evaluate the political strategies of the women’s suffrage movement.
-How did Suffragists manage to convince the public that women should be able to vote?
+4. Evaluate the political strategies of the women’s suffrage movement.
+Describe how Suffragists convinced the public that women should be able to vote.

-4. Describe the forces that led to the enactment of the 1906 Pure Food & Drug Act.
+5. Describe the forces that led to passage of the 1906 Pure Food & Drug Act.

-5. Define regulatory creep or red tape.
-Why does it build up in the system?
+6. Define regulatory creep or red tape.
+Describe how it builds up in the system.

-6. Interpret the causes of Prohibition legislation.
-What forces contributed to it, and why did it kick in nationally in 1919 instead of, say, 1850 or 1950?
+7. Interpret the causes of Prohibition legislation.
+Enumerate what forces contributed to Prohibition and why it kicked in nationally in 1919 instead of, say, 1850 or 1950.

 8. Evaluate the implementation of Prohibition.
-How did confusion and disagreement over enforcement foil the efforts of lawmakers during Prohibition?
+Analyze how confusion and disagreement over enforcement foiled the efforts of lawmakers during Prohibition.

 9. Define the Mann Act and explain its ostensible and real purpose.

-10. Describe briefly for each item how the Progressive spirit manifested itself in:
+10. Describe briefly how the Progressive spirit manifested itself in:

 - Sports (boxing, baseball, college football)